maherou/Teaching/files/CS373/ATaleOfThreeCS373Students.md

 Dux: I have been working on the survey paper, but wow am I having trouble finding material.
 You would think there is a lot of information on 3D gaming.
 But Google just gives me fluffy stuff!

 Einar: Graphs, edges, nodes, clusters.
 This is heavy stuff, but I am glad I got some help at the library.
-This PhD thesis is really useful.
-Goes through all the basic information.
-I am going to have trouble fitting everything into this short assignment and talk, but let’s focus on the basics.
+Also, I found a great intro video from an online class, and a PhD thesis.
+Both are really useful.
+They go through all the basic information.
+I am going to have trouble fitting everything into this short assignment and talk, but I will focus on the basics.

 Null: Oh, fork!
 Both a paper and a presentation in two days?
 Ugh.
 But I can do this, just like all the other times.
 What should I do for a topic?
 Oh, yeah, I told Heroux I was going to AI.
 He said that’s OK.
 How about AI in League of Legends?
 Yeah!

+---

 Narrator: SURVEY DAY.
 Students have completed their background, aka, survey, paper on their research topic and have prepared a brief presentation.